TAX

 • The Bill proposes a 5% sole tax applicable on the gross rental income derived from economic housing units (viviendas económicas) with a built area not exceeding 90 square meters per unit.

-• In both cases, taxpayers opting into this regime must notify the Chilean IRS and remain subject to it for a minimum period of 5 consecutive tax years.
+• Those who elect to be subject to this regime, must notify the Chilean IRS and remain subject to it for a minimum period of 5 consecutive tax years.
 If the taxpayer elects to exit the regime, they will not be permitted to re-enter it thereafter.

 Effective date: January 1, 2027